 In addition, the experts recommend that you save at least 15% of your annual salary each year in order to achieve that target.
 What is more, it will be wise to put your savings into investments rather than having them dormant in the account.
 However, you are intending to live lavishly after retirement.
 If this is the case, then aim at saving more.

 Even so, a 15% saving will still lead to a significant amount that can sustain you even if you live lavishly.
 If you cannot start saving this percentage right away, no need to worry.
 You still have time and you can start at a lower percentage and increase by 1% until you are there.
 Do not be discouraged by the little you can afford to save.
 In the end, even $1 counts.
 But then their emergencies that need to be accounted for as well.
 How much should you save for emergencies as a millennial?

 How Much To Be Saved For Emergencies?

-Well, it is highly recommended that you save at least amount that equals your 3-6 months living costs.
+Well, save at least amount that equals your 3-6 months living costs.
 How do you do your math here?
 It is quite simple.
 Use the 50/30/20 rule and you will successfully manage.
 Remember what your gross salary may not be what you carry home due to taxation and other deductions.
 Once you pay tax, apply the 50/30/20 rule on your net pay.
 Categorize your expenses into fixed and variable.
 The former should include regular expenses such as housing costs among others.
 These costs should consume 50% of your net earnings.

 On the other hand, variable expenses change and may include entertainment and grocery costs among others.
 Variable costs should take a maximum of 30% of your net earnings.
 The remaining 20% should go to savings.
 In light of the above, your living expenses total to 80% of your net monthly earnings.